Work with ArcGIS Hub assistant (beta)

 • Details—Customize the assistant description text, optionally including a disclaimer statement.
 Set the default location to help the assistant complete partial addresses so that if a user adds a street address such as 15 Main Street, the assistant will first search for matching addresses in the default location.

 • Personality—Define characteristics to determine the style and tone of the assistant's conversation.
-Provide these definitions in the form of a system prompt to guide the assistant to respond to requests in a particular way, such as "Speak in a casual manner", "Be upbeat and positive", or "Speak at an 8th grade level."
+Provide these definitions in the form of a system prompt to guide the assistant to respond to requests in a particular way, such as "Speak in a casual manner", "Be upbeat and positive", or "Speak at an 8th grade level".

 • Prompts—Provide suggested prompts to display when a user initializes the assistant.
 Example prompts should be relevant to the available data in the Hub site catalog, such as "When is my recycling day?", or "Which park has the most trees?".

 • Workflows—Customize the default workflows and add new ones, if needed.
 Two types of workflows can be configured: search or response.
 The default Search workflow directs the assistant to look for answers using the data available on your Hub site.
-The two default Respond workflows include guardrails to directly respond with a pre-configured message, rather than searching the data catalog, if prompted with questions related to risk-associated behaviors.
-These three workflows represent a baseline best practice that can be modified, or you can add additional workflows.
+The two default Respond workflows include guardrails to directly respond with a preconfigured message, rather than searching the data catalog, if prompted with questions related to risk-associated behaviors.
+These three workflows represent a baseline best practice that can be modified, or you can add more workflows.

 Note: